shusingh/rest-blog-api/README.md

 # Blog API

-This is a RESTful API for managing blog posts, built with Rust and Actix-Web, and deployed on Render.
+This is a RESTful API for managing blog posts, built with Rust and Actix-Web.
 It supports creating, reading, updating, and deleting blog posts.

 ## Features